Amazon Linux 2 Security Advisory: ALAS-2022-1838

 A use-after-free flaw was found in route4_change in the net/sched/cls_route.c filter implementation in the Linux kernel.
 This flaw allows a local user to crash the system and possibly lead to a local privilege escalation problem.
 (CVE-2022-2588)

-A flaw was found in hw.
-Non-transparent sharing of branch predictor targets between contexts in some Intel(R) processors may potentially allow an authorized user to enable information disclosure via local access.
-(CVE-2022-29901)
+Non-transparent sharing of return predictor targets between contexts in some Intel(R) Processors may allow an authorized user to potentially enable information disclosure via local access.
+(CVE-2022-26373)

 A memory corruption flaw was found in the Linux kernel's Netfilter subsystem in the way a local user uses the libnetfilter_queue when analyzing a corrupted network packet.
 This flaw allows a local user to crash the system or a remote user to crash the system when the libnetfilter_queue is used by a local user.
 (CVE-2022-36946)